Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Results and Discussion

-where $C_m=\frac{\mu_p-\mu_m}{\mu_p+2\mu_m}$ is the magnetic analogue of the Clausius-Mossotti factor and $\mu_p$ and $\mu_m$ are the magnetic permeabilities of the particle and the medium, respectively.
-We assume that one particle is at the coordinate origin with the other particle being at a position $\vec{r}$.
-The angle between the applied field direction and the inter-particle axis is $\theta$ as before, while $A_m$ is a constant pre-factor and $a$ is the particle radius.
-This force is dependent on the particle size ($\sim a^6$) and magnetic field strength ($\sim B^2$,) and therefore increasing these parameters would lead to more pronounced chains or stacks in the direction of the applied field.
-In this multi-field assembly, the field that is applied second enhances the effect of the field applied first by adding any loose particles to the existing stacks and combining smaller stacks- thereby making very large stacks of particles as shown in \textbf{Figure 2}a-c.
-Using ImageJ, we found the number of objects in the field of view for the three cases: case a: no-field (Figure 2a), case b: B field only (Figure 2b) and case c: B and E in parallel (Figure 2c).
-The objects in focus in the viewing plane appear bright and are marked with a red dot in Figure 2a-c, while the objects out of the plane appear dark and are marked with a blue dot.
+where the magnetic dipole moment is given as $m=\frac{4}{3} \pi a^3 \chi H$.
+Here $\chi$ is the dimensionless volume susceptibility, $\mu_0$ is the magnetic permeability of free space and $a$ is the particle radius.
+We again assume that one particle is at the coordinate origin with the other particle being at a position $\textbf{r}$.
+The angle between the applied field direction and the inter-particle axis is $\theta$ as before.
+Similar to the electric dipolar force, this force is also dependent on the particle size ($\sim a^6$) and magnetic field strength ($\sim B^2$,) and therefore increasing these parameters would lead to more pronounced chains or stacks in the direction of the applied field.
+In this multi-field assembly, the field that is applied second cooperates with the field applied first by adding any loose particles to the existing stacks and combining smaller stacks- thereby making very large stacks of particles as shown in \textbf{Fig. 2}a-c.
+Using ImageJ, we found the number of objects in the field of view for the three cases: case a: no-field (Fig. 2a), case b: B field only (Fig. 2b) and case c: B and E in parallel (Fig. 2c).
+The objects in focus in the viewing plane appear bright and are marked with a red dot in Fig. 2a-c, while the objects out of the plane appear dark and are marked with a blue dot.
 The total number of objects counted includes both the red and the blue dots.
-The addition of particles to an already existing stack is seen in Supplementary video V1 and is presented schematically below Figure 2a-c.
-The total number of objects shows a sharp decrease from case a to case c (Figure 2d), indicating reinforced stacking under combined out-of-plane E and B fields.
-The approximate number of particles in each stack was calculated by dividing the total number of objects in Figure 2a by the total number of objects in Figure 2c, assuming that all the particles in the viewing plane contributed to the stacking.
-An increase in the number of particles in each stack (Figure 2e) under an increasing number of fields also indicates a cooperation between the E and B fields.
+The addition of particles to an already existing stack is seen in Supplementary video V1 and is presented schematically below Fig. 2a-c.
+Note that it is easier to observe the structure formation from the video (V1) than from the still images (Fig. 2a-c).
+This also applies to the different structural configurations discussed in successive sections of the paper.
+The total number of objects (normalised by the maximum number of objects in the field of view) shows a sharp decrease from case a to case c (Fig. 2d), indicating reinforced stacking under combined out-of-plane E and B fields.
+The approximate number of particles in each stack was calculated by dividing the total number of objects in Fig. 2a by the total number of objects in Fig. 2c, assuming that all the particles in the viewing plane contributed to the stacking.
+An increase in the number of particles in each stack ($N_s$) (Fig. 2e) under an increasing number of fields also indicates a cooperation between the E and B fields.